BobWritesCode/server-directory-website/README.md

 I wanted to use a dropdown widget that allowed the user to search for the correct result.
 As this project has the potential to have 100's of games and thousands of tags.
 Scrolling through those to find the one you are after could become very tedious for users, creating a bad user experience.

-Fortunately I came across Select2 which as they put it "gives you a customizable select box with support for searching, tagging, remote data sets, infinite scrolling, and many other highly used options".
+Fortunately, I came across Select2 which as they put it "gives you a customizable select box with support for searching, tagging, remote data sets, infinite scrolling, and many other highly used options".

 **Set up:**